iznetsss/Fincheck/README.md

 ## Technologies Used
 - **Frontend**: HTML, CSS (with custom styles for each page), JavaScript for interactive and dynamic functionalities.
+We also utilized the Chart.js library to create visually appealing and interactive graphs for financial data visualization.
 - **Backend**: PHP for server-side logic and MySQL for database operations.
 - **Database**: MySQL database.

+## FinCheck

+For more details, visit the project live at [FinCheck](https://enos.itcollege.ee/~ikuzne/fincheck/)